 Creamy Bean & Pancetta Soup

-CREAMY SOUP WITHOUT LOTS OF CREAM
+CREAMY SOUP WITHOUT THE CREAM

+I based the recipe on my really simple Creamy White Bean Soup.
+Despite its name, it doesn’t HAVE to have cream in it.
 The creaminess comes from cannellini beans which, along with onion, celery, garlic, rosemary and a small amount of potato, are cooked in a combination of stock and milk.

 When everything’s soft, you just whizz it until it’s as smooth as you like.
-You can add a lick of cream at the end, but it isn’t strictly necessary.
+You can add a lick of cream at the end, but it isn’t necessary.

 CREAMY BEAN & PANCETTA SOUP